Have you ever wondered how fantastic it would have been if you had superpowers?

-Superheroes don’t just go on using same techniques to fight crime and save people from dangers.
+Superheroes don’t just go on using the same techniques to fight crime and save people from dangers.
 They improvise and think out of the box, and so should you.
-Your job may not involve stopping an evil mastermind from conquering the world, but you can amp up your professional career and be the reason of the success of your organization by being creative.
+Your job may not involve stopping an evil mastermind from conquering the world, but you can amp up your professional career and be the reason for the success of your organization by being creative.

-5. Be an eternal optimist
+5. Be an Eternal Optimist

 How many times the odds were against the heroes but they came out as the victor?
 Answer – countless times.
 Well, though it may sound unrealistic, hoping against hope can be useful at times.
 It is believed that optimism is contagious.

 If there’s a challenging situation at your organization and everyone is having a bad feeling about it.
 You can be the beacon in the gloomy day by spreading optimism in the room.